Oral hygiene: Tooth brushing

 Routine tooth brushing is the principal method of preventing many oral diseases, and perhaps the most important activity an individual can practice to reduce plaque buildup.
 Controlling plaque reduces the risk of the individual with plaque-associated diseases such as gingivitis, periodontitis, and caries – the three most common oral diseases.
 The average brushing time for individuals is between 30 seconds and just over 60 seconds.
 Many oral health care professionals agree that tooth brushing should be done for a minimum of two minutes, and be practiced at least twice a day.
 Brushing for at least two minutes per session is optimal for preventing the most common oral diseases, and removes considerably more plaque than brushing for only 45 seconds.

 Toothbrushing can only clean to a depth of about 1.5 mm inside the gingival pockets, but a sustained regime of plaque removal above the gum line can affect the ecology of the microbes below the gums and may reduce the number of pathogens in pockets up to 5 mm in depth.

 Toothpaste (dentifrice) with fluoride, or alternatives such as nano-hydroxyapatite, is an important tool to readily use when tooth brushing.
 The fluoride (or alternative) in the dentifrice is an important protective factor against caries, and an important supplement needed to remineralize already affected enamel.
 Currently, there is insufficient evidence to evaluate the caries inhibiting characteristics of slow release fluoride glass beads.
 However, in terms of preventing gum disease, the use of toothpaste does not increase the effectiveness of the activity with respect to the amount of plaque removed.
-People use toothpaste with nano-hydroxyapatite instead of fluoride as it performs the same function, and some people believe fluoride in toothpaste is a neurotoxin.

 Population studies shown that regular tooth brushing is associated with reduced risk of cardiovascular diseases and better blood pressure profile.
+Moreover, professional dental cleaning reduces serum levels of early inflammatory markers such as TNF-α, IL-6 and CRP.